 Figuring out the location of this diner wasn’t terribly difficult since its exterior displayed a neon sign with the word, “river.”
 I quickly concluded the classic streamlined blue-and-silver diner was the former River Diner on 11th Avenue and W 37th Street.
 (Although, for some stupid reason, IMDB lists the location as the former Moondance Diner on 6th Avenue — probably because it was closer to SoHo.)

 In the 1960s and 70s, the River Diner served mostly blue-collar men who worked in the predominately industrial area.
-By the 1980s, the neighborhood had started to become a home-base for the prostitution trade, and the diner’s business started to suffer.
+But by the 1980s, the neighborhood had started to become a home-base for the prostitution trade, and the diner’s business started to suffer.
 Owner Kyriakos (Charlie) Hristidis complained, ”The big problem came because Mayor Beame started to clean up 42d Street, Times Square, and that sent the girls down here.
 You understand?
 The neighborhood got very bad.
 Business went down.”

-But hope came with the construction of the $486 million Jacob K. Javits Convention Center, which opened in April of 1986, right across the street from the modest one-story restaurant.
+However, hope finally came with the construction of the $486 million Jacob K. Javits Convention Center, which opened in April of 1986, right across the street from the modest one-story restaurant.
 Hristidis viewed the gigantic glass center as a much-needed miracle, describing it as ”a wondrous crystal palace that has set down like magic in my grimy neighborhood.”
 Incredibly, he turned down million-dollar offers to take over his lease and convert the space into some sort of multi-story bar/lounge.

 Even with the completion of the Javits Center, the River Diner never saw the explosion of new customers it was hoping for, but still managed to last for the remainder of the 20th century.
-Sadly, the tiny chrome structure eventually got demolished in 2004 without much protest or fanfare.
-However, instead of a large skyscraper, the diner got inexplicably replaced by a seedy, one-story, check-cashing establishment.
+Sadly, the tiny chrome structure got demolished in 2004 without much protest or fanfare.
+However, instead of a large skyscraper, the diner got inexplicably replaced by a one-story, check-cashing establishment.

 An interesting detail I discovered after taking the “modern” photos of this location in 2017 was that a tiny, overlapping brick wall from the neighboring garage remained in place even after the diner got replaced.